History of Nigeria: Oyo and Benin

 During the 15th century, Oyo and Benin surpassed Ife as political and economic powers, although Ife preserved its status as a religious center.
 Respect for the priestly functions of the ooni of Ife was a crucial factor in the evolution of Yoruba culture.
 The Ife model of government was adapted at Oyo, where a member of its ruling dynasty controlled several smaller city-states.
 A state council (the Oyo Mesi) named the Alaafin (king) and acted as a check on his authority.
 Their capital city was situated about 100 km north of present-day Oyo.
 Unlike the forest-bound Yoruba kingdoms, Oyo was in the savanna and drew its military strength from its cavalry forces, which established hegemony over the adjacent Nupe and the Borgu kingdoms and thereby developed trade routes farther to the north.

 The Benin Empire (1440–1897; called Bini by locals) was a pre-colonial African state in what is now modern Nigeria.
 It should not be confused with the modern-day country called Benin, formerly called Dahomey.

+Igala Kingdom

 The Igala are an ethnic group of Nigeria.
 Their homeland, the former Igala Kingdom, is an approximately triangular area of about 14,000 km2 in the angle formed by the Benue and Niger rivers.
 The area was formerly the Igala Division of Kabba province and is now part of Kogi State.
 The capital is Idah in Kogi state.
 Igala people are majorly found in Kogi state.
 They can be found in Idah, Igalamela/Odolu, Ajaka, Ofu, Olamaboro, Dekina, Bassa, Ankpa, omala, Lokoja, Ibaji, Ajaokuta, Lokoja and kotonkarfe Local government all in Kogi state.
 Other states where Igalas can be found are Anambra, Delta and Benue states.

-The royal stool of Olu of Warri was founded by an Igala prince.